777arc/textbook/content/sync.rst

    </details>

-Alpha and beta define how fast the phase and frequency update, respectively.
-There is actually some theory behind why I chose those two values, that we won't go into here, but if you are curious you could try tweaking them to see what happens.
+The :code:`alpha` and :code:`beta` variables define how fast the phase and frequency update, respectively.
+There is some theory behind why I chose those two values; however, we won't address it here.
+If you are curious you can try tweaking :code:`alpha` and/or :code:`beta` to see what happens.

 We log the value of :code:`freq` each iteration so we can plot it at the end, to see how the Costas Loop converges on the correct frequency offset.
-We do :code:`freq / 50.0 * fs` for display purposes only, because :code:`freq` in the loop is not in units of Hz, if we didn't care about plotting :code:`freq` we could leave that whole line out.
+We implement :code:`freq / 50.0 * fs` for display purposes only.
+Because :code:`freq` in the loop is not in units of Hz, if we didn't care about plotting :code:`freq` we could leave that whole line out.

-After recalculating phase, we add or remove enough :math:`2 \pi`'s to keep phase between 0 and :math:`2 \pi`, recall that's how phase wraps around.
+After recalculating phase, we add or remove enough :math:`2 \pi`'s to keep phase between 0 and :math:`2 \pi`,  which wraps phase around.

 Our signal before and after the Costas Loop looks like this: